billdeitrick/dotfiles/README.md

 Here are the steps to stand up a new Windows machine:

 1. Install latest patches
+1. Ensure "App Installer" is installed from the Windows Store and up to date (and make sure `winget` can be run from shell)
 1. Install password manager
 1. Download dotfiles repo from github.
 Drop anywhere, extract, and run from admin PowerShell: `.\scripts\Install-AppsAndFeaturesAsAdmin.ps1` (add `-Personal` switch if this is a personal machine)
 1. Clone the dotfiles repo into %UserProfile%\dev